Overview, Signs and Symptoms of an Obstruction

 - As such, congenital nasolacrimal duct obstruction does not differentiate between race and sex.
 It is typically seen in newborns.

-- The initially condition that might occur is amniotocoele.
+- The initially condition that could occur is amniotocoele.
 Here, there is distension of the tear producing gland i.e. the lacrimal gland.
 Amniotic fluid enters the lacrimal sac and gets trapped within it.
-This can result in swelling of the lacrimal sac.
+This can lead to in swelling of the lacrimal sac.
 Treating this can be done through inserting a small probe through the nasolacrimal duct.

 |congenital fistula (as seen to the left)|